MoeAlik/LLM-Evaluation-Framework/README.md

 It is highly recommended to run this project in a custom environment with `pip3` installed.

-Simply give exection permissions and run the script: `./run.sh`.
+Simply give execution permissions and run the script: `./run.sh`.

 ### TODOs